adhbh/ewa-graphql/Readme.md

 # Setting up your first GraphQL server

-This is a beginner level tutorial to get you started with GraphQL.
-I hope that by end of this tutorial you will consider using GraphQL in your projects.
-For this tutorial, we will be using [reference implementation of GraphQL][gqljs] in Javascript.

-### Introdution
+###Introduction
+This article is first in the new tutorial series on GraphQL.
+In this series, we will do a walkthrough of key GraphQL concepts one by one.
+I have tried to keep every lesson short and simple so that you can work on it whenever you have some free time.
+By the end of this tutorial series, you will learn about:

+1. GraphQL queries and mutations,

+2. schema and types system, and

+3. the best practices for using GraphQL in your projects.

+In this first tutorial, we wil begin with creating a GraphQL server along with an open-source GraphQL editor called GraphIQL.
+We will then create a simple GraphQL schema similar to Github's user object.
+We will also learn about query arguments and aliases and their applications.

+Let us quickly begin with a brief introduction about GraphQL:

 [GraphQL][gql] is an appliction layer query language by Facebook.
 With GraphQL, you can define your backend as a graph-based schema.
 The clients can get predicatable results by quering your dataset for exactly what they need.

 To demonstrate this, let us quickly set up a simple GraphhQL server on top of Github user API.
+We will be using [reference implementation of GraphQL][gqljs] in Javascript.
 All of the code covered in this tutorial is available [here][repo].

 ### Setting up a server
 First, we will setup an HTTP server to receive graphql queries.
-I am using [Express][express] here since graphql provides a [middleware for express][gqlexpress] app to create a graphql server easily.
+I am using [Express][express] here since graphql provides a pluggable [middleware for express][gqlexpress] applications to easily create a graphql server.

 To get started, create a new node project, or clone this repository: